Support for prospective grant applicants and recipients.

 The Society’s grants programme aims to promote geographical research and a wider understanding of the world.
 As such, it is not required that you have a geography degree, work in a geography department or define yourself as a geographer.
 However, it is essential that the project you are undertaking advances geographical knowledge.

+It depends on the grant you are applying for.
 A number of our grants specify that you must be a Fellow or member to apply.
-If that is the case, this requirement is clearly stated on the grant guidelines that can be found on the individual webpage of each grant, along with any other eligibility criteria.
+If that is the case, this requirement is clearly stated on the grant guidelines on the individual webpage for the grant, along with any other eligibility criteria.

 It also enables you to network with others in your profession, apply for professional status as a Chartered Geographer, participate in any of our 31 active research groups and access the Society’s academic journals.
-Fellows and members have unlimited use of the Foyle Reading Room and our library of maps, books, and guides, and have unrivalled access to our historic Collections.
 Fellows and members can also receive expert advice on fieldwork and expeditions.

 No. We do not offer grants to participate in voluntary work overseas.